Digital-Defiance/Digital-Defiance/Bylaws.md

 #### Financial Advisor

 Financial Advisors are members who have a background in finance and are willing to provide advice to the Board of Directors on financial matters.
-They are not expected to participate in matters pertaining to software, the membership or operation of the Guild, or any other matters outside of finance.
+They are not expected to participate in matters pertaining to development, the membership or operation of the Guild, or any other matters outside of finance.

-Financial Advisors still must certify annually that their use of Guild resources such as QuickBooks and Email are used only in the service of creating open source software, which advising our organization fulfills.
+Financial Advisors still must certify annually that their use of Guild resources such as QuickBooks and Email are used only in the service of creating open source software and hardware, which advising our organization fulfills.

 Specific obligations depend upon each individual Volunteer's role and willingness to participate.
 The Board of Directors shall determine the specific obligations of each Volunteer.

 ### Section 2.
 Eligibility

 Membership in this organization shall be open to any individual who is interested in furthering Open Source projects of value to mankind and who actively contributes to Open Source within a given calendar year.
-Exception may be made for provisional members who are new to software development but intend to contribute to public code within that calendar year.
+Exception may be made for provisional members who are new to software or hardware development but intend to contribute to public code within that calendar year.
 The Board of Directors has the authority to make exceptions to these eligibility requirements as necessary.

 ### Section 3.
 Application